-- Work is well underway on the programme of work related to the 2018 2028 10 Year Plan.
+- 71 Work is well underway on the programme of work related to the 2018 2028 10 Year Plan.
 This is the main activity planning and budgeting document for Council.
 It sets out what services and activities Council will provide, who will pay (and how) and how Council will measure its performance.
-The purpose of the plan is to: - Describe the activities of Council - Describe the desired community outcomes (the outcome Council aims to achieve in meeting the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions) - Provide for integrated decision-making and co-ordination of resources - Provide a basis for accountability - Provide a long-term focus for decisions and activities - Provide an opportunity for community participation in these decisions. - 70 As the plan covers a ten year period (30 years for infrastructure-related assets), the process of preparing the plan is also about considering how the community (and therefore what the community needs from Council) may change in the future.
-This is then used to identify any key issues and decisions about Council's activities and services with any options identified and the community consulted before final decisions are made. - Officers have spent the past three months focussed on reviewing Activity Management Plans which underpin the thinking behind what is needed to be done over the next ten years for each key activity area.
+The purpose of the plan is to: - Describe the activities of Council

+- Describe the desired community outcomes (the outcome Council aims to achieve in meeting the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions) - Provide for integrated decision-making and co-ordination of resources - Provide a basis for accountability - Provide a long-term focus for decisions and activities - Provide an opportunity for community participation in these decisions. - As the plan covers a ten year period (30 years for infrastructure-related assets), the process of preparing the plan is also about considering how the community (and therefore what the community needs from Council) may change in the future.
+This is then used to identify any key issues and decisions about Council's activities and services with any options identified and the community consulted before final decisions are made. - 73 Officers have spent the past three months focussed on reviewing Activity Management Plans which underpin the thinking behind what is needed to be done over the next ten years for each key activity area.
 This has also involved preparing budgets for the next ten years and, as part of this, Council's Community Partnership Leaders have been talking to local Community Boards and CDA Subcommittees about any local projects for that period that they are considering which need to be allowed for in the budgets.
-Once this work is completed officers will review the financials and the ability to deliver on the work programme and discuss this with Council and local committees in the coming months.
+Once this work is completed officers will review the financials and the ability to deliver on the work programme and discuss this with Council and local committees in the coming months. - 74 Workshops are also planned with councillors over August, September and October to discuss the draft Activity Management Plans and budgets and get input into options being considered.